 Mickel Therapy

-Cognitive Behavioural Therapy (CBT) & Psychotherapy
+Cognitive Behavioural Therapy (CBT)

-These therapies can focus on changing the thought patterns of the ‘thinking’ brain.
+I have a good understanding of CBT having studied a foundation diploma.
+CBT can focus on changing the thought patterns of the ‘thinking’ brain.
 There may also be in-depth discussion of the past and trauma related events.